-If one loses the PWB/PRR, a basic acknowledgement statement of loss of PRR/PWB is required.
-It must be presented along with other details of the parcel like contents, name and code of the originating station and destination station.
+If one loses the PWB/PRR, a basic acknowledgment statement of loss of PRR/PWB is required.
+It must be presented along with other details of the parcel like contents, name, and code of the originating station and destination station.

-This statement of acknowledgement has to be authorised by a Notary.
-Once authorised, the statement then becomes the PWB/PRR.
+This statement of acknowledgment has to be authorized by a Notary.
+Once authorized, the statement then becomes the PWB/PRR.
 It can be used to collect the parcel from the Railway Parcel Authorities.

 Delay in Removal of Parcels Levies Wharfage Charge

 Wharfage Charge is the charge that is levied when parcels are not removed from the Parcel Office within prescribed time limits.
 In the case of excess detention of consignments in the railway premises, the following charges are levied:

 |Station type||Parcels or luggage||Two-wheeled Carriages like bikes, scooters, motorcycles etc||3 or 4 wheeled carriages like Cars, Trucks, Lorries, Buggies etc.||Livestock|